-Fewer Lochs, but quite possibly the best service station in the UK
+Possibly the best service station in the UK?

 We made an early start in the morning so we could push on to Snake Pass in Glossop for our next stopover.
 On our way out from Scotland on the M6 passing through the Lake District, we noticed a sign for a farm shop off the Motorway?
 We had seen these on the way up too and at the time wondered what they were all about?

 Normally it is just the same old, fairly poor quality service stations to choose from.
 Needing a break, we thought we would give it a try.
 So glad we did.
 It is quite possibly the best service station in the UK, Tebay Services is the first family run motorway services on the UK roads.

 The services’ story begins in 1972 when John and Barbara Dunning opened set up Tebay Services as a small 30 seat café serving home-cooked, locally sourced food when the M6 cut though their farm.
 There are no franchises or fast food on our forecourts.
 Instead, a Farm shop selling locally produced food, a Butchery featuring meat reared from their own farms and a Kitchen serving home-made dishes produced daily using local ingredients.
 Proper locally sourced food (where possible) was at heart of everything they aim to do.
 It was a real breath of fresh air in terms of a concept for a ‘service station’.
 The food was amazing, it was like a mini-farm shop, high-quality food centre!
 Another place we will be coming back to again on our travels back to Scotland in the future.